Gluten-Free Strawberries & Cream Cupcakes

 • 7 tablespoons unsalted butter, – (1 tablespoon shy of a stick) – at room temperature

-• 1 cup plus 4 teaspoons Wholesome Zero, divided
+• 1 cup plus 4 teaspoons Sugar or dry sugar alternative, divided

 • 1 cup cold heavy whipping cream